 Here at The Senior List®, we set out to find the top assisted living facilities in large markets across the U.S. We begin our list in highly desirable markets around the country, and we'll keep adding to it moving forward.
 Do you want to see your city on the list?
 Let us know in the comments below!

 In order to come up with this list, we compiled reviews from the top senior housing websites in the country.
 Using this data, we crunched the numbers and came up with a methodology that works.
 We've been able to compile a robust list of top assisted living by city.
-Click here to read about our methods, and interpretation of the Top 10 List.

 Most Popular Cities for Assisted Living

 Alaska is big, bold, and exciting with spectacular views and remarkable opportunities to revel in nature.
 Though its cities are relatively few, there are towns that offer a range of senior housing options, any of which would be ideal for people looking for assisted living in Alaska

 Albuquerque, NM is known for its dry desert air, hot balloon festivals and cultural variety.
 Albuquerque also offers a variety of senior housing options to choose from and some top-notch assisted living communities.

 While Atlanta conjures up images of Gone with the Wind, the city mixes old Southern charm and historical interest with all the modern amenities.
 An excellent mass transit network and relatively inexpensive lifestyle make it easy for seniors to experience all this multilayered town has to offer.

 Austin has a big, colorful personality, offering a warm welcome to anyone who wants to live here.
 A walkable downtown, varied cultural and educational scene, friendly tax structure, and plenty of senior housing make this beautiful, sunny city a great option for a retirement destination.